 The game, unlike the mentioned ones, are played in a 2.5 world.
 It’s mostly 2D, but there are some things that require the Z axis.
 To be quite frank, it is partially one of the problems with the game.
 More of that later.

 The story is a bit clearer than the Playdead games, but it still is a clueless journey.
 All these games offer a minimalist approach for storytelling.
 One can argue that it is a valid and logical choice in a situation where you are alone and running away from danger.
 However, the lack of exposure let the players in the darkness most of the time.
-You might eventually discover whada heck is going on, but chances are you will play throughout the game without know much.
+You might eventually discover whada heck is going on, but chances are you will play-throughout the game without know much.

 The controls caused me several problems.
-I was expecting to use the game pad, but the analog joystick was too imprecise, specially during running.
+I was expecting to use the game pad, but the analog joystick was too imprecise, especially during running.
 I was often falling into the void because I was running towards the camera instead sideways.
 I had to change to mouse+keyboard scheme, which was weird for such a game.
 Ironically, the 2.5 feature of the game was not that important.
 It mostly could be replaced to a tracked walk towards the Z axis, making the game essentially a 2D.

 Note: I like the game so much that I was compelled to try it’s 3 expansions.
 Nice.